Aan Paavam Pollathathu: Plot

-Lakshmi, determined to nail Siva, files a contested divorce.
-In the first court hearing, Lakshmi argues that Siva's alleged domestic violence caused Sakthi's abortion, even though no physical assault was proven.
+Lakshmi, determined to nail Siva, asks assurances from Sakthi to take "all possible actions" hinting false cases for a divorce and revenge.
+Lakshmi files a contested divorce.
+In the first court hearing, Lakshmi argues that Siva's alleged domestic violence caused Sakthi's miscarriage, even though no physical assault was proven.
 The judge orders counseling for the couple and a fresh medical examination.
 Meanwhile, Lakshmi hires a detective to spy on Siva and Narayanan, but Siddhu catches the detective and decides to cooperate.
 Siva's parents yell at him for keeping the divorce case a secret.
-Siddhu informs about the case to Sakthi's regressive‑thinking father, prompting him to shout at her.
+Siddhu tells Sakthi's father about the divorce case, prompting him to shout at her.
 Lakshmi uses police force to get Sakthi's father out of the house, and Sakthi cuts ties with her parents.
 In the second court hearing, Lakshmi presents Siva's drunken video and claims he may have beaten Sakthi while intoxicated.
 The judge orders an alcohol test for Siva.
-Lakshmi further accuses Siva of multiple mental disorders, leading the judge to mandate psychiatric evaluations, forcing Siva to prove his sanity through a battery of hospital tests.
+Lakshmi further accuses Siva of multiple mental disorders, leading the judge to mandate psychiatric evaluation, forcing Siva to prove his sanity through a battery of hospital tests.
 Desperate, Lakshmi hires a woman to falsely accuse Siva of adultery.
-Narayanan and Siddhu stage a stunt: they push Siva in front of the judge's car, getting him hospitalized, hoping to stall the case.
+Narayanan and Siddhu stage a stunt: they push Siva in front of the judge's car, getting him hospitalised, hoping to stall the case.

 The judge, however, pushes for divorce and alimony, noting the law's pro‑woman bias.
-To protect Siva's salary, Narayanan drafts a document showing Siva paying interest to money‑lenders, and a gift deed transfers his flat to his brother's name.
+To protect Siva's salary and reduce alimony, Narayanan drafts a document showing Siva paying interest to money‑lenders, and a gift deed transfers his flat to his brother's name.
 Lakshmi and Sakthi meet feminist activist Bharathi, who surprisingly balances household chores and her activism, prompting Sakthi to reconsider.
-Siva, speaking with his maid, realizes women need support for their choices.
+Siva, speaking with his maid, realises women need support for their choices.
 He later sees Sakthi working menial food‑delivery jobs for survival.
 Sakthi's mother reminds her unlike them, Siva never fabricated accusations against Sakthi.
 The case gets a new transgender judge, Alamelumangai.
-Siva, now willing to give Sakthi what she wants, grants the divorce and the alimony she requested.
+Siva, now willing to give Sakthi what she wants for a comfortable life, agrees to the divorce and the alimony she requested.
 Judge Alamelumangai calls for a final argument to explore a possible reunion.
 Narayanan argues that Siva is trying to adapt to the new progressive norms, and the divorce decision stemmed from ego clashes, and not due to incompatibility.
-He emphasizes that true feminism means equality and that both partners should understand each other's pressures and let go for the sake of a stronger bond.
+He highlights the plight of men and how misandry denies them basic respect for their struggles.
+He emphasises that true feminism means equality and that both partners should understand each other's pressures and let go for the sake of a stronger bond.